Ginaroberg/CSE-151-Group-Project/README.md

 With this model, we were able to achieve a higher accuracy.
 The model is not overfitting as much, but there is still a significant difference between the training and testing mean-squared error.

 # Future Models
-The next model we plan to try is neural networks.
+The next model we plan to try is neural networks or XGBoost.
 This is our next approach because it can possibly utilize the other types of data from our dataset.

 # Model 3: XG Boost

 Our third model was XG Boost.
 Our baseline model only included learning rate as a parameter, we ended up using .05 as our learning rate and our baseline model achieved an accuracy score of .3802 and an accuracy of .90 on our training data.
 We then created our hyperparameter tuned model and achieved an accuracy score of the test dataset of .623 and an accuracy score of .750 on our training dataset.

+# Fitting Graph
+Based on the results of the model and the fitting graph, our model is still overfitting on the training data.

 ![fitting_graph_rfc](https://github.com/Ginaroberg/CSE-151A-Group-Project/blob/main/xgb_fitting.png)

 # Discussion